Beidler Family Farm – Randolph Center, VT

 Sylvia Davatz – Hartland, VT

 Sylvia grows barley, wheat, oats, and rye as well as experimenting with quinoa, rice, corn, amaranth, and sorghum.
 The grains she grows are on relatively small plots, mostly to evaluate them for potential in our area, and to preserve heirloom varieties in order to increase seed and make it available to growers and seed savers.
 The harvest is mostly for human consumption, although several of the grains have potential for animal feed as well.
 All varieties being trialed are available to anyone interested in growing, evaluating, and preserving them.
-Many are offered through the Seed Savers Exchange annual yearbook, and some are listed in Sylvia’s seed catalog.
+Many are offered through the Seed Savers Exchange annual Yearbook and online Exchange.
+Please feel free to contact Sylvia directly for a complete list of grains grown.

 Tio Grain Farm – Shoreham, VT